 Some resources provide specific handling for the accessControlPolicyIDs attribute, for such resources these procedures are to be followed (e.g. handling given in TS-0001 clause 9.6 for <container>, <m2mServiceSubscriptionProfile>, <serviceSubscribedNode>).

 For other resources, the Hosting CSE shall evaluate the accessControlPolicyIDs of the resource.
 In case accessControlPolicyIDs attribute value is not set, or does not point to a valid resource or is not reachable then system default policies shall apply.
+The default policy of a Hosting CSE shall provide access privileges to only the creator of the resource.
+The Hosting CSE shall keep track of the creator of the resource even if the resource does not support a creator attribute.
+The default access privilege shall grant the creator unrestricted access to the resource, i.e. it shall include all possible operations for that resource.
+All other entities shall be denied access by default.

 The evaluation procedure shall be performed as following: